anvk/a11yAccordion/README.md

 ```

 ```
-grunt css
+npm run build:css
 ```

-css option for the grunt command will recreate CSS based on LESS file and place it into dist folder
+Command will recreate CSS based on LESS file and place it into dist folder

 ## Release History

+* 2016-05-03   v0.4.0   Using ES6 instead of ES5.
+Some code refactoring and cleanup.
 * 2014-06-10   v0.3.1   Moving away from the french word "accordeon" and using "accordion" instead.
 * 2014-06-03   v0.3.0   Refactored the whole component using ideas from the existing Gaia and FireFox components.
 Created the full Mocha+Chai test suit.
 Added new Grunt task for recreating CSS file in dist folder.
 Refactored and fixed issues in style sheets.
 Significantly improved example.html page.
 Hosted an example of the widget on my personal github page.
 Fixed couple of major bugs.
 * 2013-12-02   v0.2.2   Added few tests to the project.
 More tests coming.
 Changed markup for Search Div to be within the Accordion markup.